Hypergraph Neural Network with State Space Models for Node Classification: Experiments

 \subsection{Classification of Node}

-The node classification task is employed to evaluate the performance of HGMN and the baseline methods.
+The node classification task is employed to evaluate the performance of HGMN and the baseline frameworks.
 HGMN includes two alternative models: HGMN($\mathcal{D}$), which is based on node degree, and HGMN($\mathcal{L}$), which relies on node-link characteristics.
 Both the TerroristRel and ENZYMES datasets have imbalanced class distributions.
 An equal distribution of these datasets may cause the model to prioritize classes with more abundant samples.
 To address this, we performed random sampling for the training and testing sets, ensuring that the ratio of larger to smaller node sets remained within $1:0.33$ for imbalanced datasets.
 For Cora, Citeseer, and Pubmed, only structural graph features were used for classification, excluding the original features.
 As a result, the performance of some baselines may differ from the results reported in \cite{kipf2016semi}.
-Due to the smaller size of the Adv-Stu and ENZYMES graph structures, the prediction accuracy tends to vary more.
-To ensure reliable results, we conducted multiple runs: $100$ trials for the Adv-Stu and ENZYMES datasets, $50$ trials for TerroristRel and IIP, and $10$ trials for Citeseer, Cora, and Pubmed, all with consistent data preprocessing.
+Due to the smaller size of the ENZYMES graph structures, the prediction accuracy tends to vary more.
+To ensure reliable results, we conducted multiple runs: $100$ trials for the ENZYMES datasets, $50$ trials for TerroristRel and IIP, and $10$ trials for Citeseer, Cora, and Pubmed, all with consistent data preprocessing.
 Since the graph structures of IIP, TerroristRel, Citeseer, Pubmed, and Cora are larger, we expect optimal performance on these datasets.
 We present both the average and best micro-F1 scores for evaluation.

-The results are presented in Tables \ref{Classification performance} and \ref{Maximum Classification performance}, where Micro-F1 is used as the evaluation metric for the node classification task.
+The results are presented in Tables \ref{Classification performance} and \ref{Maximum Classification performance}, where Micro-F1 is used as the evaluation metric for the node classification task, and the reported values include the corresponding standard deviations to reflect performance stability.
 Micro-F1 is widely used in classification tasks to assess model performance, as it provides a balanced measure of precision and recall, which reflects the overall effectiveness of the model in distinguishing between classes.
 It is calculated as:

-To assess the improvement of HGMN over the baselines, we calculate the Absolute Improvement (AI) as \( P1 - P2 \), where \( P1 \) denotes the top performance of HGMN, while \( P2 \) indicates the best performance among the existing methods.
+To assess the improvement of HGMN over the baselines, we calculate the Absolute Improvement (AI) as \( P1 - P2 \), where \( P1 \) denotes the top performance of HGMN, while \( P2 \) indicates the best performance among the existing frameworks.
 The Improvement Ratio is then computed as:

 The results show that HGMN outperforms all the other baseline models across all datasets, achieving the highest performance in every case.
 In particular, HGMN demonstrates significant improvements over the baselines, with large margins in most cases.
 Incorporating neighbor links, which represent the local subgraph structure of each node, proves especially effective in datasets such as IIP, ENZYMES, Cora, TerroristRel, Pubmed, and Citeseer.
 These datasets benefit from the rich structural information provided by node connections, allowing HGMN to better capture the relationships and improve classification accuracy.